 Taking advantage of the large infotainment display inside Tesla vehicles makes sense, so fire up a game while you’re bored waiting for juice.
-The company is doing a good job adding fun quirks like karaoke and games to its vehicles, even if it doesn’t come right out and say it’s to distract owners from charging speeds.
+The company is doing a good job adding fun quirks like karaoke to its vehicles, even if it doesn’t come right out and say it’s to distract owners from charging speeds.

 Plus, video games are fun.
 In 2019, Tesla’s CEO Elon Musk said video games are one of, if not the biggest reason, he got into tech.
 It’s a passion he wants to share with others.